-The Insurance Services Office (commonly referred to as the “ISO”) is involved with virtually person, business, association, and governmental entity in the United States.
-Most people have no idea what it is and how important of a role it plays in the background of risk, finance, and insurance.
-Today, many businesses want transparency in the form of internal documents to know what role it played making all risk business interruption policy forms and virus exclusions which insurers claim allegedly does not afford coverage for their income losses caused by COVID-19.
+The Insurance Services Office (commonly referred to as the “ISO”) is involved with virtually every person, business, association, and governmental entity in the United States.
+Yet most people have no idea what it is and how big of a role it plays in the background of risk, finance, and insurance.

 • Statistical and actuarial services

-• Tools for predictive modeling and scoring of risk
+• Tools for predictive modeling risk scoring

 How did the Insurance Services Office come under the control of Verisk?
 A November 2009 SEC filing states:

-Verisk was established on May 23, 2008 to serve as the parent holding company of the Company upon completion of the proposed IPO.
+Verisk was established on May 23, 2008 to serve as the parent holding company [for the ISO] upon completion of the proposed IPO.
 On June 27, 2008, the Company’s stockholders approved certain corporate governance changes necessary to allow the Company to proceed with a proposed IPO.
 On October 6, 2009, the Company effected a corporate reorganization whereby the…common stock of the Company was exchanged by the current stockholders for the common stock of Verisk on a one-for-one basis….
 On October 9, 2009, the Company completed its IPO.
 Upon completion of the IPO, the selling stockholders sold 97,995,750 shares of Class A common stock of Verisk, which included the 12,745,750 over-allotment option, at the IPO price of $22.00 per share.
 The Company did not receive any proceeds from the sales of common stock in the offering.
 Verisk trades on the NASDAQ Global Select Market under the ticker symbol ‘VRSK.’…

-Risk Assessment: We are the leading provider of statistical, actuarial and underwriting data for the U.S. P&C insurance industry.
-Our proprietary and unique databases describe premiums and losses in insurance transactions, casualty and property risk attributes for commercial buildings and their occupants and fire suppression capabilities of municipalities in addition to other properties and attributes.
-Our largest P&C insurance database includes nearly 14 billion records, and, in each of the past three years, we updated the database with over 2 billion validated new records.
+‘We are the leading provider of statistical, actuarial and underwriting data for the U.S. P&C insurance industry… Our largest P&C insurance database includes nearly 14 billion records, and, in each of the past three years, we updated the database with over 2 billion validated new records.
 We use our data, for example, to create policy language and proprietary risk classifications that are industry standard and to generate prospective loss cost estimates used to price insurance policies.

-315. As alleged above, ISO and AAIS, and through them Berkshire, made misrepresentations to the NJ DOI and the Insureds regarding the Virus Exclusion, aimed at convincing the state insurance regulators that the Virus Exclusion was merely clarifying coverage, not reducing the scope of coverage.
+‘315.
+As alleged above, ISO and AAIS, and through them Berkshire, made misrepresentations to the NJ DOI and the Insureds regarding the Virus Exclusion, aimed at convincing the state insurance regulators that the Virus Exclusion was merely clarifying coverage, not reducing the scope of coverage.

 316. Defendants made such false representations with knowledge of the truth and/or reckless and/or negligent disregard and intent that the Insureds and/or the NJ DOI and other regulators would rely upon the statements thereof.

-317. The Insureds and/or NJ DOI reasonably and justifiably relied upon one or more of such representations to their detriment as evidenced by the fact that the Virus Exclusion was approved by state insurance regulators based on misrepresentations by ISO and AAIS…
+317. The Insureds and/or NJ DOI reasonably and justifiably relied upon one or more of such representations to their detriment as evidenced by the fact that the Virus Exclusion was approved by state insurance regulators based on misrepresentations by ISO and AAIS…’

 1. People and businesses are claiming too much and that the losses are not covered.